Episode 3

 I think that was the number one thing I loved about you.

-Fuck Baby D. This is a different level.
+Because let me tell you something, Baby D. This is a different level.

-Baby D. Little nigga Cook.
+Baby D. Little cook.

-And I mean Cook.
+And I mean cook.

 Speaker C: